rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 There's only enough structure to be useful and not a bit more.

-It's with this in mind, that I challenge you to think about the TODO list app that you use and ask yourself how well it matches up with how you *really* work.
-And if you find it wanting, hopefully this blog post serves as an inspriation for you to create a process that 100% works for you.
+It's with this in mind that I challenge you to think about the TODO list app that you use and ask yourself how well it matches up with how you *really* work.
+And if you find it wanting, hopefully, this blog post serves as an inspiration for you to create a process that 100% works for you.

 Postscript
 ==========